gfrt0/DiscreteChoice/README.md

 Modifications of note:
 - Removed the possibility to use GPU computing (could be added, I am not acquainted with Julia possibilities);
+- Added the possibility to estimate the model in preference space;
+- Added the possibility to not subset from S to S_r (see Train 2016, p.
+42).

 To run: parameters are defined and data is imported by `FlexibleWtp.jl`.
 Note the `videodata100.mat` called in the file is available from [Train's original upload](http://eml.berkeley.edu/~train/flexcodes.zip).
 Estimation is performed by `doestimation.jl`, and bootstrap is available via `boot.jl`.